MxPx: Tooth & Nail and Rock City (2007–2017)

 MxPx released the full-length album Secret Weapon in 2007, the band's first release on its original label Tooth & Nail since 1996's Life in General.
 The album debuted at No. 76 on the Billboard 200.
 The album's sound was a shift back to the group's original punk-rock stylings.

+The band appeared on the "Thank You Billy Graham" tribute song, album, and video documentary, respectively.

 In 2009, the band released a six-song EP entitled Left Coast Punk EP, which was the first record released by Rock City Recording Company, MxPx's own record label.
 Also in 2009, the group released a Christmas album, titled Punk Rawk Christmas.
-In late 2009, Mike Herrera teamed up with frontman of The Ataris, Kris Roe, the drummer of The Summer Obsession, and Chris Wilson (formerly of Good Charlotte) for the MxPx All Stars tour in Japan and Malaysia.
+In late 2009, Mike Herrera teamed up with frontman of The Ataris, Kris Roe, and Chris Wilson, the drummer of The Summer Obsession and formerly of Good Charlotte, for the MxPx All Stars tour in Japan and Malaysia.

 The band released a documentary entitled Both Ends Burning on December 1, 2011.
 In addition, Mike, Tom, and Yuri were working on their ninth studio album.
 On December 19, 2011, the band announced that the album would be called Plans Within Plans.
 It was released on April 3, 2012.
 In 2012, drummer Yuri Ruley and guitarist Tom Wisniewski announced their retirement from touring.
 After a brief hiatus, they both returned as full-time members in 2015 and continue to tour with the band today.

 In honor of the 20th anniversary Life in General, the band released a re-recorded version free of charge for a limited time on September 18, 2016.
 It can now be found as Life in General 2.0 on music streaming platforms.
 In 2017 it was added to the Rolling Stone "50 Greatest Pop-Punk Albums of All Time" article, landing the esteemed record at No. 27.

-Self-titled album, Southbound to San Antonio, and future (2018–present)
+Self-titled album, Southbound to San Antonio, and Find A Way Home (2018–present)

-After MxPx fulfilled their contractual obligations with former labels, the band moved to return to their DIY roots, taking back control of their music and lengthy catalog of music.
+After MxPx fulfilled their contractual obligations with former labels, the band moved to return to their DIY roots, taking back control of both their future and lengthy back catalog of music.

 On March 29, 2018, the band announced a Kickstarter campaign to fund their tenth full-length studio album.
 The self-titled album, MxPx, was released July 25, 2018.
 Before the release of the album, a music video for "Let's Ride" came out at the end of June 2018.
 The album was performed live on Facebook on the release date.

 After its release, "Let's Ride" was added to the relaunched 2020 edition of Tony Hawk Pro Skater 1+ 2 Remastered.
 According to ScreenRant, MxPx's "Let's Ride" joined new and returning artists for the famous soundtrack that made tracks such as Goldfinger's "Superman" a mainstay.

 MxPx went back on tour in 2019 and early 2020, selling out self-booked and promoted tours nationwide.
 An audio recording at their San Antonio show in early 2020 was captured for a future live album release.